craigsapp/ratioscore/doc/drums/index.md

 </script>

-Here is an example of giving instrument names to the note numbers:
+Below is an example of giving instrument names to the note numbers.
+The letters `v` and `V` are deaccent and accent marks respectively.

-{% include ratioscore.html id="drum-names" %}
+{% include ratioscore.html id="drum-names" tabsize="12" %}

 <script type="application/x-ratioscore" id="drum-names">
 !!!RDF**drum: triangle = 81
 !!!RDF**drum: clap = 39